dezeroku/arch_ansible/roles/vagrant/files/README.md

 refreshing the machine.

-It's worth noting that while this setup can be used for development (e.g. `vagrant ssh` directly into the VM and test whatever you want there), but still testing on the live system is preferred.
+It's worth noting that while this setup can be used for development (e.g. `vagrant ssh` directly into the VM and test whatever you want there) testing on the live system is preferred.